The selection process is complete and the teams have been notified.

 The Lighthouse Keeper Program takes place every two weeks starting early summer through fall.
 Keepers apply in teams of four.
 Team members must be 18 years or older and able to climb 85 steps.

-A volunteer training will take place in March via Zoom.
+A volunteer training will take place via Zoom.
 Training materials will be emailed to successful applicants.

 Applicants must apply in teams of four.